mccuen18/DataVisMidterm/README.md

 Our first data visualization shows every birth location on a scatterplot, which roughly shows the geographic shape of the world.
 As such, the latitudal and longitudal positions of the birth place are used to plot the node.
 After that, we compiled the genre/professional role of all of the people who were born at said location.
-Depending on which genre had the greatest frequency of birth, the node was colored accordingly, which is denoted by the legend.
+Depending on which genre had the greatest frequency of birth, the node was colored accordingly.
 Lastly, the visualization helps to visualize where persons of cultural significance emerge.
 One can observe places that may be disposed towards generating people of certain cultural genres.

 Data Visualization #2:
 Our second data visualization shows a redesign of Figure 2D from the original report.
 The same data is presented as the original, but